The Beth Lists

 Tulsa Dining on Route 66

-Route 66 (or 11th street) in Tulsa was once bustling with motels, diners, motor courts and gas stations.
-Down near Hank's, there are more tire shops and boarded up buildings than anything.
+Route 66 (or 11th street) in Tulsa, was once bustling with motels, diners, motor courts and gas stations.
+Down near Hank's, we found more tire shops and boarded up buildings than anything.

 Picture